SEB-Core/mongoose-recipes/README.md

 mkdir routes controllers
 ```

-In each of these folders, we'll have a file for each resource.
+In each of these folders, you'll have a file for each resource.
 It's also a good idea to have a separate one for *auth* actions.
 Let's create these:

 ```sh
 touch ./routes/userRouter.js ./routes/recipeRouter.js ./routes/authRouter.js